 (Continues below the pic!)

-At his age, mid-50s heading towards 60, Dickinson’s stamina and range are simply mind-blowing.
+At his age, having passed 60 years old, Dickinson’s stamina and range are simply mind-blowing.
 So many classic rock singers about his age have lost most of their ability, just think about hard rock icons like Paul Stanley and Geoff Tate.
 They are utterly unable to deliver their material like they used to do.

 Dickinson’s first stint with Maiden, 1982-1993, is the stuff of metal legend.
 The singer’s importance to the classic era of Iron Maiden is beyond debate.
 But it might be even more impressive how both Iron Maiden and Bruce Dickinson have blossomed in a second golden age since reuniting in 1999.